Parallel in time partially explicit splitting scheme for high contrast linear multiscale diffusion problems: Introduction

 There have been many existing approaches in the literature to handle spatial multiscale problems, such as numerical homogenization (NH) \cite{reference1,reference2}, multiscale finite element methods (MsFEM) \cite{reference3,reference4,reference30}, generalized multiscale finite element methods (GMsFEM) \cite{reference5,reference6,reference7}, constraint energy minimizing GMsFEM (CEM-GMsFEM) \cite{reference8,reference9,reference25}, localized orthogonal decomposition (LOD) \cite{reference12,reference26} and nonlocal multi-continua method (NLMC) \cite{reference11,reference32,reference34}.
 Among which, CEM-GMsFEM is a multiscale finite element method used to effectively address multiscale problems with high-contrast parameters.
 It constructs multiscale basis functions by minimizing energy constraints, which can achieve contrast independent convergence rates.
 Based on CEM-GMsFEM, NLMC is proposed to construct local basis functions that automatically identify physical properties in each local region and provides non-local transmissibilities in the global formulation.

 For non-stationary multiscale problems, the high-contrast will lead to very small time steps when treating explicitly.
 The partially explicit temporal splitting scheme \cite{reference14} originates from the solution decomposition \cite{reference23} and splitting algorithms \cite{reference24}.
 The main idea of the method is to divide the solution space into two parts, the dominant part and the complementary part, such that the time step size is independent of the high-contrast.
-The method is successfully employed in solving wave equation, nonlinear diffusion, and time-fractional diffusion equations\cite{reference15,reference16,reference27,reference34} and extended to an adaptive algorithm\cite{reference34}.
+The method is successfully employed in solving wave equation, nonlinear diffusion, and time-fractional diffusion equations \cite{reference15,reference16,reference27,reference34,reference36} and extended to an adaptive algorithm\cite{reference34}.
 In this paper, we follow the concept developed in \cite{reference14} for linear equations.

-All the existing literatures are based on the sequential method for solving the partially explicit temporal splitting scheme, which is easy to implement but might be inefficient when the temporal mesh partition is small enough and a long time simulation is needed.
+All the existing literature is based on the sequential method for solving the partially explicit temporal splitting scheme, which is easy to implement but might be inefficient when the temporal mesh partition is small enough and a long time simulation is needed.
 For this reason, we introduce a parareal algorithm to enhance computational efficiency.
-The parareal algorithm was proposed by Lions, Maday et al in \cite{reference13}.
+The parareal algorithm was proposed by Lions et al in \cite{reference13}.
 Its core idea is to divide the entire time interval into subintervals and compute simultaneously and independently on each subinterval.
-There has been many research work on the analysis and applications of the parareal method, see \cite{reference17,reference19,reference20,reference21,reference31}.
-However, the existing literature is based on Euler or Runge-Kutta method as fine solver in each subinterval, which could be time consuming if one takes small time steps.
-To address this issue, we further introduce the waveform relaxation (WR) method via the diagonalization technique based on all-at-once algorithm\cite{reference22, reference28,reference29,reference35} as the fine solver in the parareal framework.
+Numerous studies have investigated the analysis and applications of the parareal method, see \cite{reference17,reference19,reference20,reference21,reference31,reference43}.
+However, the existing literature is mainly based on Euler or Runge-Kutta method as the fine solver in each subinterval, which could be time-consuming for multiscale problems if one takes small time steps.
+To address this issue, we further introduce the waveform relaxation (WR) method \cite{reference38,reference39,reference40} via the diagonalization technique based on the all-at-once algorithm \cite{reference22, reference28,reference29} as the fine solver in the parareal framework \cite{reference35}.
 All-at-once algorithm is a global method that solves the problem over the entire time interval simultaneously instead of solving it step by step.
 It naturally fits for parallel computation and can significantly improve computational efficiency.